 Surfers Paradise is a popular tourist destination on the Gold Coast, only one hour south of Brisbane.
-It may be iconic, but it’s not on my list of the best things to do on the Gold Coast: there are many other cool places on the Gold Coast that are more beautiful.
+Although it may be iconic, it’s not on my list of the best things to do on the Gold Coast: I find many other cool places on the Gold Coast more beautiful.

-Why Surfers Paradise is not among the best things to do on the Gold Coast
+Why Surfers Paradise may not be the best destination on the Gold Coast for you

 Surfers Paradise… what do these words evoke to you?

 For me, Paradise is a quiet and relaxing natural place far away from the crowd.
-Add to the picture great waves and a couple of surfers.
 In summary, it’s the opposite of the town of Surfers Paradise.

-The beach has nothing special except the skyscrapers one street away.
+What’s special about the beach in Surfers Paradise are the skyscrapers and the buzzing life.
 Yes, there are nice waves in Surfers Paradise…. but you have to share them with dozens of other surfers.
 In Australia, we’re lucky to have kilometres of empty stunning beaches.
-So I always prefer picking a less busy place.
+So I personally prefer picking a less busy place to enjoy my time in the outdoors.

 What are the best things to do on the Gold Coast?